 "Weight forward.
 You're stopping a charge.
 Plant your feet.
 Brace."

-Fionn among them, trying to copy the others.
-His feet too close together, shoulders hunched.
+Fionn among them, trying to copy the others, feet too close together, shoulders hunched.

 "When I call hold, you hold.
 When I call loose, you loose together.
 Discipline keeps you alive."